"Life is not hurrying on to a receding future, nor hankering after an imagined past"

 "The web of our life is a mingled yarn, good and ill together" - Shakespeare

 "The wound is the place where the light enters you" - Rumi

 "Happiness is the light on the water.
 The water is dark and deep "- William Maxwell

 "For there is nothing either good or bad, but thinking makes it so" - Shakespeare

-therapy and counselling in London
+mindfulness, self-compassion, therapy + counselling in London

 Painful events in the present, memories of the past, or worries about the future can make it difficult to enjoy life or move forward.

 If you're feeling stuck - alone, unsure where to turn - I can help you bring compassion and kindness into managing something that's going on right now, changing recurrent patterns, or coming to terms with the past.